1. When should I arrive at Pitzer College?

 3. How will I register for classes?

-You must attend the International Exchange Academic Orientation scheduled at the beginning of each semester.
+You must attend the International and Exchange Student Academic Orientation scheduled at the beginning of each semester.
 The meeting will last approximately two hours.
 If you do not attend this meeting, you will not be able to register for your classes.
 Please notify the office if you anticipate difficulties in being available to attend this important meeting.

 4. When do classes begin and end?